Hi, my name is Sophia.

 I am a professional counsellor and psychotherapist based in Singapore.

-The philosophy of my clinic is based on positive psychology, which is the scientific study of happiness and flourishing.
+The philosophy of my practice is based on positive psychology, which is the scientific study of happiness and flourishing.
 Positive psychology focuses on helping individuals lead fulfilling lives that are important to them, and to cultivate what is best within themselves.

 I believe in a wellness approach towards mental health.
 Instead of paying attention to our mental health only when issues arise, I believe that our mental health is an important aspect of functioning that anyone can strive to improve on.
 Just like going to the gym to improve one’s physical strength, counselling and psychotherapy works on improving the state of one’s mind.

-As a professional counsellor, I practice what I preach.
+As a professional psychotherapist, I practice what I preach.
 I continuously seek out ways to lead a more fulfilling and well-meaning life myself.
 This means painstakingly building in positive habits that I would work on with you in our counselling sessions as well.
 I read widely on the latest evidence-based and effective practices that would help you become happier, more productive, successful and fulfilled.

 My journey towards wellness began after struggling with an eating disorder for many years.
 My body image and eating issues started in my adolescent years.
 I exercised excessively, and kept my caloric intake between 900 to 1200 calories.
 In between, I ran a full marathon just because I read that it could burn 2600 calories.

 After entering University, it became increasingly difficult to keep up my crazy exercise schedule with the demands of school.
 I wanted a normal social life, but was constantly worried about having to eat in social situations.
-I had hoped to learn more about my true self and grow in terms of learning, personal and professional development.
+I had hoped to learn more about my true self and grow in terms of personal and professional development.
 Instead, I felt that I was missing out on so many things in the best years of my life because of my social anxiety.

 Gradually, I felt that life was meaningless, and had this growing fear that I would never be able to achieve the dreams and goals that I had as a child.
 This fear kept nagging at me.